jayoung/MKtests_JY/scripts/example_script_MKtest.md

 </tbody>
 </table>

-Here’s the first 6 rows of the `positions` output table, transposed to a single column for easier viewing
+Here’s the first 6 rows of the `positions` output table.
+It’s mostly for troubleshooting code - it’s more detail than most users need, although if you want to dig into which codons contain changes, this would be one way to do it.

 ``` r
 MKresults_websiteExample[["positions"]] %>%